1. Why use this guide?

-These notes briefly describe the unpublished sources noted in the National Register of Archives (NRA), the principal relevant repositories with strong collections relating to architectural history and the general works of reference.
+- the principal relevant repositories with strong collections relating to architectural history

-As well as the above mentioned computerised indexes to the NRA, there are four typescript indexes to art (and architecture) papers mentioned in catalogues and NRA reports received from repositories in the years 1969-1972.
-These are bound together and available in the searchroom.
+As well searching our catalogue, there are four typescript indexes to art (and architecture) papers mentioned in catalogues and reports received from repositories in the years 1969-1972.
+These are bound together and available in the reading rooms, Kew.
 They are useful in that they refer to individual items, whereas the computerised indexes only notice groups of papers.

 3. Accessions to repositories

 Each year The National Archives contacts approximately 250 of the principal record repositories in the British Isles in order to discover which major and unusual accessions have been received.
-This information is added to the indexes to the National Register of Archives.
+This information is added to Discovery, our catalogue.
 It is also edited and used to produce thematic digests, including one relating to architecture.
-The digests are made available through this web site and distributed for publication in a number of learned journals and newsletters.
+We make the digests available through this website and distribute them for publication in a number of learned journals and newsletters.

 4. Artists Papers Register